GregLyons/poke-gql/src/gql/typeDefs/README.md

 # Extended example: Adding Natures

+We need to add a new `nature.gql` file.
+Since Natures are related to Items and to Stats, we need to add fields to those two `.gql` files as well.
+Unlike in `poke-db`, we need to write fields for both ends of each relationship; virutally all the relationships in the API are symmetric.

+## `nature.gql`

 Since we're adding a new entity class, we need to define a new `Node` type.
 We have a separate `.gql` file for each entity class/`Node` type, so we need to add `nature.gql`.
 This file consists of:

 - An extension of the `Query` type for top level queries, which should be very similar to most other `Node`s (e.g. see `ability.gql`).